5 Digital Footprint Facts That Could Impact Your Personal and Professional Life

 • Be mindful of the information you share online, and avoid sharing sensitive or personal data

-• Use strong passwords and two-factor authentication to protect your online accounts
+• Use strong passwords and two-factor authentication to protect access to your online accounts across platforms

 • Regularly review and update your online profiles to ensure accuracy and consistency